servuscms/servus/README.md

 Other files are considered "raw" and sent to the clients as they are.

+## _config.toml

+Every site needs a config file which has one section named `site`.

+The only required property is `contact_email`, which is used for requesting certificates from Let's Encrypt.

+All properties present under `[site]` are passed directly to the templates: `title` becomes `site.title`, `url` becomes `site.url`, etc.

+`post_permalink`, if specified, is used to generate permalinks for posts by replacing `:slug` with the actual *slug* of the post.
+If not specified, it defaults to `/posts/:slug`.

 ## Templating

 Templating is handled by `Tera`, which looks familiar to anyone who has used Liquid or Jinja2.
 See Tera's [documentation](https://tera.netlify.app/docs/) for more details.